steve7158/cheater/README.md

 This application is used to cheat in online protored exams.
 This is only meant for EDUCATION PURPOSE.

 # NOTE
-This application can only run linux OS
+This application can only run on linux OS

 # How to RUN:
 1. clone the repository.